shreyakupadhyay/furry-spork-latex/README.md

 ***

-<p align="center"><b> Did you had problems writting 50 lines of LATEX code for hand-written finite automaton. </b><br>Now you don't have to we are coming with the solution soon.
+<p align="center"><b> Did you have problems writting 50 lines of LATEX code for hand-written finite automaton. </b><br>Now you don't have to, we are coming with a solution soon.
 Make sure to subscribe!</p>

 ***